Integrated Tasks.

 - Do you agree or disagree with the following statement?
 At universities and colleges, sports and social activities are just as important as classes and libraries and should receive equal financial support.
 Use specific reasons and examples to support your 75

 - Do you agree or disagree with the following statement?
-In order to be well-informed, a person must get information from many different news resources.
+In twenty years there will be fewer cars in use than there are today.
 Use specific reasons and examples to support your answer.
-93
+95

 Sentence: The speaker, a buzzer named Bill, thought the passage mislead people about the fact of buzzing.